 The SDI program has two components – DI and PFL.
 An employee cannot receive both DI and PFL simultaneously.

 The DI program provides benefits to eligible employees who have a loss of wages when they are unable to work due to a non-work related illness, injury, or pregnancy.
 Benefits under DI are paid up to 52 weeks.

-There are several components related to the SDI program outlined below.
+There are several components related to the SDI program as outlined below.

 Leave of Absence Requirements

 An employee is required to obtain an approved leave of absence from their human resources (HR) office.
 A leave is granted when the employee has a necessary absence from duty due to a DI or PFL reason.
 A physician’s or licensed practitioner’s medical certification is required in order to substantiate the leave of absence request.
 The medical certification shall include the anticipated length of the employee’s absence, any restrictions upon returning to work that prevent the employee from performing the full range of his or her normal duties, and any anticipated future absences.